 Walter Harrison Scholarship

 The Walter Harrison scholarship is named in honor of a leader in the state and national electric cooperative movements.
-The Harrison Trust awards 12 $1,000 scholarships statewide to undergraduate students enrolled in or accepted by a Georgia college, university or technical school.
+The Harrison Trust awards $1,000 scholarships statewide to undergraduate students enrolled in or accepted by a Georgia college, university or technical school.

 Carroll EMC selects one semifinalist from its service area to compete at the state level.
-Judges select winners for the Harrison Scholarship each year based on financial need and academic ability.
+Judges select winners for the Walter Harrison Scholarship each year based on financial need and academic ability.

 The scholarship can be used at any accredited two-or four-year university, college or vocational-technical institute in Georgia.
 Applicants must reside in the household of a Carroll EMC member or employee.
 Scholarships can be awarded to high school seniors and undergraduate students of any age.

-Carroll EMC Lineman School Scholarship
+Lineman School Scholarship

+Carroll EMC offers the Lineman School Scholarship to aspiring electrical line workers.
 Individuals must meet the following requirements in order to apply:

 - Safe driving record

-Lerlie and Millard Copeland Scholarship
+Lerlie & Millard Copeland Scholarship

 The Lerlie and Millard Copeland Scholarship to attend the University of West Georgia is funded by the family of well-known, longtime Carroll EMC board member Millard Copeland.
-The $800 memorial scholarship is awarded to a child or legal ward of a Carroll EMC Member or employee.
+The memorial scholarship is awarded to a child or legal ward of a Carroll EMC Member or employee.